backand/docs/docs/getting_started/hosting.md

 ## Configure Sync in Gulp

-Sync and deploy a local folder to Backand hosting as part of [gulpjs](http://gulpjs.com).
+Backand can integrate with your existing [gulpjs](http://gulpjs.com) configuration, allowing you to easily control deployment as you would the rest of your project.
+Below, we'll create a Gulp task to perform the deployment.
+This can then be used to deploy your application as a part of your standard build process.

-To make the deployment work as Gulp task, follow these steps:
+To create the new Gulp deployment task:

-1. Install Backand hosting gulp plugin
+1. Install the Backand hosting gulp plugin using NPM:

 ```
   npm install backand-hosting-s3
 ```

-2. At the top of the gulpfile.js add the `require`
+2. At the top of gulpfile.js add the `require` call below:

 ```
   var backandSync = require('../sync-module');
 ```

-3. Set credentials.
+3. Set your Backand credentials for the task.
 Credentials will be stored in file `.backand-credentials.json`:

 ```
   gulp.task('sts', function(){